-Figure 4.7: Quantitative Results with Delayed Demographic Transition in China.
-Notes: In the 'alternative' calibration, demographic growth in China is set to its initial value of 3% until 2018.
+Figure 4.8: Quantitative Results with Delayed Demographic Transition in China.
+Notes: In the 'alternative' calibration, demographic growth in China is set to its initial value of 3% until 2008 and slowing down thereafter.
 All other parameters are set to their benchmark values displayed in Table 2.